telerik/xaml-docs/controls/touchmanager/features.md

 TouchManager exposes the following public properties:

 * __IsTouchEnabled__: A static property of type __bool__ that indicates whether the TouchManager will respond to any touch events.
 It can be used to enable or disable the touch interactions with the elements that use the TouchManager.
+The default value is __true__.

 * __TouchMode__: An attached property of type __Telerik.Windows.Input.Touch.TouchMode__ enumeration that gets or sets the touch mode of the control.
 You can read more about the property in the [Touch Modes]({%slug touchmanager-overview%}) help article.